Baseball Stars

 Baseball Stars (Note: Known in Japan as Baseball Star Mezase Sankan Ō (ベースボールスター めざせ三冠王, Bēsubōru Sutā Mezase Sankan Ō)) is a 1989 baseball video game developed and published by SNK for the Nintendo Entertainment System.
 It was also released in arcades by Nintendo through their PlayChoice-10 arcade system.
+Baseball Stars was the first baseball game to have battery save backup, which would become the norm across NES games.
+This allowed players to create a team, configure baseball league & play a season, and the game's memory chip stored cumulative statistics.

 Features

 Baseball Stars was the first baseball game to have battery backup on any console, and the first NES sports game to have battery backup.
 This allowed players to create a team, configure baseball league & play a season, and the game's memory chip stored cumulative statistics.
 Baseball Stars was also the first sports game for the NES to have a create a player feature, giving gamers the power to name their players, as well as their teams.
 The game also introduced a role playing element; as each game played earns the winning team money, and the amount won is directly related to the sum of the prestige ratings of the players from both teams (as prestige determines how many paying fans attend the game).
 The money can be used to purchase upgrades to the various abilities of players currently on the roster, or it can be used to purchase pre-designed players (available in the Rookie, Veteran, and All-Star categories).
 Also a first, a hidden feature allows players to hire female baseball players.